Welcome to Mt Royal Early Learning Centre

 In the warm months:

-Please provide a sun hat and apply sun block before coming to the centre in the morning.
+Please provide a sun hat and apply sun block before coming to the Centre in the morning.
 We will apply more sun block throughout the day.
 Children will not be permitted to play outdoors without a sun hat during summer.

 In the cooler months:

 Please provide a warm hat that covers your child’s ears.
 We also recommend your child bring a pair of gumboots, a rain coat, water proof pants and plenty of warm clothing.
-We will play outdoors in winter (weather dependant) and your child may get wet.
+We will play outdoors in winter (weather dependent) and your child may get wet.
 They may also like to have their slippers to wear inside.

 For children who require nappies, please provide enough nappies each day to ensure we are able to change your child at appropriate intervals.
-Most families bring a whole packet to the centre each week, and we will advise you when these are almost gone.
+Most families bring a whole packet to the Centre each week, and we will advise you when these are almost gone.
 We advise that you provide at least 4 nappies per day to allow for bowel movements and unexpected use of nappies e.g. water play.